magento/merchdocs/src/system/cron.md

 title: Cron (Scheduled Tasks)
 ---

-Adobe Commerce and Magento Open Source performs some operations on schedule by periodically running a script.
+Adobe Commerce and Magento Open Source perform some operations on schedule by periodically running a script.
 You can control the execution and scheduling of Commerce cron jobs from the Admin.
 Store operations that run according to a cron schedule include:

 - [Email ]({% link marketing/communications.md %})
 - [Catalog Price Rules]({% link marketing/price-rules-catalog.md %})